pedroAkiraDanno/C2/src/q_sort/string/README.md

 # myquick_sort_string4.c
-Project create about string in quick_sort, file and sort a strings with large caracteres and a lot words in the system with C
+Project create about string in quick_sort, file and sort a strings with 5 caracteres and 10 words in the system with C

 **obs:.**
-Will create a File with size of 393K with 200 words and each word was 200 caracteres
+Will create a File with size of 60MB with 10 words and each word was 5 caracteres

 ## STEPS by STEPS on Linux Environment (completed)